leventogut/CV/CV.md

 <ul>
 <li>Design and implementation of IGP protocol migration in a non-service affecting manner.</li>
-<li>Design and implementation of backbone migration from Cisco to Juniper platforms using M5 and M7i.</li>
+<li>Design and implementation of core migration from Cisco to Juniper platforms using M5 and M7i.</li>
 <li>Re-engineering BGP structure to improve availability and manageability.</li>
 <li>Several products & services design</li>
 <li>Design and Implementation of market leading managed/unmanaged MPLS based L3 VPN services including Central Services VPNs.</li>
 <li>Design and deployment of L2 Circuit/VPNs using Martini on Juniper and Cisco platforms.</li>
 <li>Re-design and implementation of wholesale remote access services using AS5300 and Nortel CVX.</li>
-<li>Design and delivery of Frame Relay - ATM interworking (FRF.8) using Nortel Passport, to minimize CAPEX and OPEX.</li>
+<li>Design and delivery of Frame Relay - ATM interworking (FRF.8) using Nortel Passport, to minimize CAPEX and OpEx.</li>
-<li>Design of network security policies, including secure data centre infrastructure.</li>
+<li>Design of network security policies, including secure data center infrastructure.</li>
 <li>Deployment of VoIP services using AS5300</li>
 </ul>

 </details>

-##### Senior Network Engineer, Oytel NET — 2002-2003, Istanbul
+##### Senior Network Engineer, Oytel NET; Employment; 2002&mdash;2003, Istanbul

 ###### Projects &  Responsibilities